MorphStore/LCTL/doc/guide.md

 ### The Collate Templates <a name="TheCollateTemplates"></a>

 All templates to specify an algorithm (Collate, Calculation and Processing templates) have to be defined.
 You can find the Collate concept templates in ```LCTL/language```.
 One of the two files is named ```LCTL/language/Concepts.h```.
 It contains all Collate concepts as template structs.
-An example is the Recursion struct
+An example is the Loop struct

 ```cpp
 template<